Automattic/vip-go-ci/RELEASING.md

  * Ensure final testing is complete.
  * Visit the [releases section of the vip-go-ci repository](https://github.com/Automattic/vip-go-ci/releases).
  * Press _Draft a new release_, enter a version number in the _Tag version_ field and ensure that the _Release title_ field contains the same value.
 Then press _Publish release_.
  * Update the [latest tag](https://github.com/Automattic/vip-go-ci/releases/tag/latest) so that it's commit-ID matches the one of the latest released version.
-This tag is used by [tools-init.sh](https://github.com/Automattic/vip-go-ci/blob/trunk/tools-init.sh) and referred to in the [README.md](https://github.com/Automattic/vip-go-ci/blob/trunk/README.md).
-Replace the latest tag by using the git command line: `git pull ; git tag -d latest ; git tag latest X.Y.Z &amp;&amp; git push --force origin latest`.
+This tag is used by [tools-init.sh](https://github.com/Automattic/vip-go-ci/blob/trunk/tools-init.sh) (more information available in [TOOLS-UPDATE.md](https://github.com/Automattic/vip-go-ci/blob/trunk/TOOLS-UPDATE.md).
+Replace the latest tag by using the git command line: `git checkout trunk && git pull && git tag -d latest && git tag latest X.Y.Z && git push --force origin latest`.
 Then ensure that the latest tag refers to the same commit-ID as the release itself, [here](https://github.com/Automattic/vip-go-ci/tags).
  * The new version will be automatically deployed by the `tools-init.sh` script where it is used.
- * _Ensure internal steps are followed for this section._
+ * _VIP: Ensure internal steps are followed for this section._

-_When new release is ready, ensure to follow all internal post-release steps._
+_VIP: When new release is ready, ensure to follow all internal post-release steps._

 ## Rolling back a release